makjn10/Shell_Application/README.md

 ```

 ### How it will read lines
-We will implement lsh_read_line() so that our program will be able to read the commands
+We will implement SHa_read_line() so that our program will be able to read the commands

 ```cpp
 #define SHa_RL_BUFFSIZE 1024 //initial size of the buffer used to read line(RL)